STOCKHOLDER ALERT: The M&A Class Action Firm Continues Investigating the Merger – AJX, ...

 - Great Ajax Corp.
 (NYSE: AJX ), relating to its proposed sale to Ellington Financial Inc. Under the terms of the agreement, AJX shareholders are expected to receive 0.5308 shares of Ellington per share they own.
 Click here for more information: https://monteverdelaw.com/case/great-ajax-corp.
 It is free and there is no cost or obligation to you.

-- Conformis, Inc. (Nasdaq: CFMS ), relating to its proposed sale to restor3d.
-Under the terms of the agreement, CFMS shareholders are expected to receive $2.27 in cash per share they own.
-Click here for more information: https://monteverdelaw.com/case/conformis-inc. It is free and there is no cost or obligation to you.
+- Sculptor Capital Management Inc. (NYSE: SCU ), relating to its proposed sale to Rithm Capital Corp.
+Under the terms of the agreement, Class A SCU shareholders are expected to receive $11.15 in cash per share they own.
+Click here for more information: https://monteverdelaw.com/case/sculptor-capital-management-inc. It is free and there is no cost or obligation to you.

-- Sigilon Therapeutics, Inc. (Nasdaq: SGTX ), relating to its proposed sale to Eli Lilly and Co.
-Under the terms of the agreement, SGTX shareholders are expected to receive $14.92 in cash per share they own plus one contingent value right worth up to $111.64.
-Click here for more information: https://monteverdelaw.com/case/sigilon-therapeutics-inc. It is free and there is no cost or obligation to you.
+- Chase Corp.
+(NYSE: CCF ), relating to its proposed sale to an affiliate of investment funds managed by KKR.
+Under the terms of the agreement, CCF shareholders are expected to receive $127.50 in cash per share they own.
+Click here for more information: https://monteverdelaw.com/case/chase-corp.
+It is free and there is no cost or obligation to you.

 About Monteverde & Associates PC

 We are a national class action securities and consumer litigation law firm that has recovered millions of dollars for shareholders and is committed to protecting investors and consumers from corporate wrongdoing.
 Monteverde & Associates lawyers have significant experience litigating Mergers & Acquisitions and Securities Class Actions, whereby they protect investors by recovering money and remedying corporate misconduct.
-Mr. Monteverde, who leads the firm, has been recognized by Super Lawyers as a Rising Star in Securities Litigation in 2013 and 2017-2019, an award given to less than 2.5% of attorneys in a particular field.
-He has also been selected by Martindale-Hubbell as a 2017-2020 Top Rated Lawyer.
+Mr. Monteverde, who leads the legal team at the firm, has been recognized by Super Lawyers as a Rising Star in Securities Litigation in 2013, 2017-2019 and a Super Lawyers Honoree in Securities Litigation in 2022-2023.
+He has also been selected by Martindale-Hubbell as a 2017-2023 Top Rated Lawyer.
 Our firm’s recent successes include changing the law in a significant victory that lowered the standard of liability under Section 14(e) of the Exchange Act in the Ninth Circuit.
 Thereafter, our firm successfully preserved this victory by obtaining dismissal of a writ of certiorari as improvidently granted at the United States Supreme Court.
 Emulex Corp. v.
 Varjabedian, 139 S. Ct.
 1407 (2019).
 Also, over the years the firm has recovered or secured over a dozen cash common funds for shareholders in mergers & acquisitions class action cases.

 If you own common stock in any of the above listed companies and wish to obtain additional information and protect your investments free of charge, please visit our website or contact Juan E. Monteverde, Esq. either via e-mail at jmonteverde@monteverdelaw.com or by telephone at (212) 971-1341.